NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - model.pkl

 ### Flask Application
 The three pickle files were loaded into a Flask application entitled "app.py".
-It is known that pickle files serve as a Python web framework and facilitate the building of web applications.
-Herein,

 - **Prediction Function:** A prediction function is instrumental in determining an applicant seeking a mortgage based upon data representative of an applicant's input data.
 Along with "scaler.pkl" used in scaling the input data and model.pkl used in making the prediction based upon the scaled data, the prediction function returns a "Yes" or "No" to an Index Function.